Volvo BZL: United Kingdom

 The first 25 Volvo BZLs for the United Kingdom began to be delivered to Stagecoach West Scotland for use in Ayrshire in February 2023.
 The first MCV double-deck bodied BZLs followed in May 2023, with 30 entering service with Stagecoach East in Cambridge for use on the city's park and ride system.
 Six were delivered to Stagecoach East Scotland in September 2025 for use on the JET747 service between Edinburgh Airport and Halbeath, with six more delivered for local services running from Arbroath depot, and further examples to follow for a service between St Andrews and Dundee.
-Twenty BZLs of undetermined configuration are to be delivered to Stagecoach South West for use in Exeter during 2025.
+Twenty BZLs of undetermined configuration are to be delivered to Stagecoach South West for use in Exeter during 2025, while five BZLs with pantograph chargers were delivered to Stagecoach South East for use on the Dover Fastrack service in February 2026.

-In what would have been the largest zero-emissions bus order by the Stagecoach Group to date, Stagecoach Manchester's Stockport depot was to take delivery of 150 double-deck and 20 single-deck BZLs for franchised Bee Network bus services, however severe delays relating to the construction of a new Stockport depot saw the fleet's delivery reallocated to Stagecoach's Middleton and Metroline Manchester's Ashton and Hyde Road depots; a further twelve single-deck BZLs have since been ordered by an unspecified Bee Network operator.
+In what would have been the largest zero-emissions bus order by the Stagecoach Group to date, Stagecoach Manchester's Stockport depot was to take delivery of 150 double-deck and 20 single-deck BZLs for franchised Bee Network bus services, however severe delays relating to the construction of a new Stockport depot saw the fleet's delivery reallocated to Stagecoach's Middleton and Metroline Manchester's Ashton and Hyde Road depots; a further twelve short wheelbase single-deck BZLs were delivered to Stagecoach's Queens Road depot during 2025 to convert the Manchester city centre free bus network to battery electric operation.

 In London, Metroline was the first Transport for London operator to order Volvo BZLs, ordering 48 MCV-bodied single-deck BZLs in November 2022, the first 14 of which entered service on route 251 from January 2024.
 Metroline are also scheduled to take delivery of a further 28 BZL single-decks for use on routes 228 and 316 during the first quarter of 2024.
-Stagecoach London followed with an order for 19 single-deck BZLs, which entered service on route 276, following with a further order of 16 single-decks for route 314 and 45 double decks for routes 58, 277 and D7.
-Arriva London announced in July 2024 that it plans to take delivery of 51 double-deck BZLs for use on routes 243 and 341 from early 2025, while Go-Ahead London announced in February 2025 that it is to take delivery of 25 single-deck BZLs.
+Stagecoach London followed with an order for 19 single-deck BZLs.
+Arriva London took delivery of 72 double-deck BZLs for use on routes 41, 243 and 341 during 2026, while Go-Ahead London announced in February 2025 that it is to take delivery of 25 single-deck BZLs.

-Elsewhere in the United Kingdom, municipal bus operator Warrington's Own Buses plans to take delivery of 105 single and double-deck BZLs to replace their entire diesel bus fleet, with the first entering service in July 2024, while Lothian Buses took delivery of the first of 50 double-deck BZLs for service in Edinburgh in September 2024.
-Demonstrator models have entered also service with Stagecoach South in Winchester, East Yorkshire in Kingston upon Hull, and First South Yorkshire in Sheffield.
+Elsewhere in the United Kingdom, municipal bus operator Warrington's Own Buses took delivery of 105 single and double-deck BZLs to replace their entire diesel bus fleet, with the first entering service in July 2024, while Lothian Buses took delivery of the first of 50 double-deck BZLs for service in Edinburgh in September 2024.